himanshuwiz/Geeksforgeeks-clone/README.md

 # Geeksforgeeks-clone
-geeksforgeeks clone made by using html, css and javascript
+geeksforgeeks clone made by using html and css